Citymonstret/IncendoChat/README.md

 Other features may be added further on.

+This plugin will not:
+- Handle mutes, punishments, etc. Use a punishment plugin for this.
+- Handle swear blocking, spam blocking etc. I recommend [AdvSwearBlock](https://www.spigotmc.org/resources/advswearblock.57612/).
+- Handle chat logging, etc.

 ## Requirements
 - You need to have [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) installed.
 - You need to run (at least) Java 8.